sparksammy/hatmove-lib/README.md

 # hatmove-lib
-mirror of hat move library by TheInvisible_
+mod of hat move library by TheInvisible_